nf-core/differentialabundance/docs/usage.md

 ## Working with the output R markdown file

-The pipeline produces an R markdown file which, if you're proficient in R, you can use to tweak the report after it's generated (**note**- if you need the same customisations repeatedly we would recommend you supply your own template using the `report_file` parameter).
+The pipeline produces an R markdown file which, if you're proficient in R, you can use to tweak the report after it's generated (**note**- if you need the same customizations repeatedly we would recommend you supply your own template using the `report_file` parameter).

-To work with R markdown files you will need Rstudio.
+To work with R markdown files you will need RStudio.
 You will also need to have the ShinyNGS R module [installed](https://github.com/pinin4fjords/shinyngs#installation), since it supplies a lot of the accessory plotting functions etc that you will need.
 The exact way you will do this may depend on your exact systems, but for example

 ### 1. Create a conda environment with Shinyngs and activate it